rimanz/landing-page/README.md

 # landing-page
-An assignment for 'The Odin Project'.
+This project was made for an [assignment](https://www.theodinproject.com/lessons/foundations-landing-page#assignment) on [The Odin Project](https://www.theodinproject.com).

+Skill Demonstrated: HTML and CSS